d12frosted/elpa-mirror/gnu/mct-readme.txt

 options for `mct.el', and provides every other piece of information pertinent to it.

-The documentation furnished herein corresponds to stable version 0.1.0, released on 2021-10-22.
+The documentation furnished herein corresponds to stable version 0.2.0, released on 2021-11-12.
 Any reference to a newer feature which does not yet form part of the latest tagged commit, is explicitly marked as such.

-Current development target is 0.2.0-dev.
+Current development target is 0.3.0-dev.

 Table of Contents
 ─────────────────

 1. COPYING
 2. Overview of mct.el
-3. Basic usage
+3. Usage
 ..
 1. Cyclic behaviour
 ..
 2. Selecting candidates
+..
+3. Other commands
 4. Installation
 5. Sample setup
 6. Keymaps
 7. Extensions
 8. Alternatives
+9. Acknowledgements
-9. GNU Free Documentation License
+10. GNU Free Documentation License
-10. Indices
+11. Indices
 ..
 1. Function index
 ..
 2. Variable index
 ..
 3. Concept index